peterpeterparker/daviddalbusco.com/src/blog/internet-computer-web-app-decentralized-database-architecture.md

 #### Code Snippet

-I do not know the exact architecture of Google [Firestore](https://firebase.google.com/docs/firestore/quickstart) but, from a user and outside point of view perspective, it looks like a mono-database hosted in the cloud.
+I do not know the exact architecture of Google [Firestore](https://firebase.google.com/docs/firestore/quickstart) but, from a user and outside point of view, it looks like a mono-database hosted in the cloud.

 If we develop, for example, an application that list the kind of animals our users own, we would most probably define a db collection of `pets` to collect their entries.